nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 - Edits the contact at the specified `INDEX`.
 The index refers to the index number shown in the displayed contact list.
 The index **must be a positive integer** 1, 2, 3, …​
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
-- When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+- When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.
-- You can remove all the person’s tags and tech stack by typing `t/` and `/ts` without specifying any tags after it.
+- You can remove all the contact’s tags and tech stack by typing `t/` and `/ts` without specifying any tags after it.

 Examples: